 In his analysis of cross-sectional data from a 1986 survey carried out in Tianjin, one of the largest cities in China, Walder (1995) found clear evidence that two specialized career paths existed in urban China, an administrative career path for which candidates were screened carefully for party membership but not higher education and a professional career path for which they were screened for higher education but not for party membership.
 Because these data were cross-sectional, however, Walder (1995) was unable to examine change over time in the effects of education and party membership on career mobility.
-This shortcoming was corrected in the study by WLT (2000) that not only supported the claim of separate recruitment paths into administrative and professional positions in China but also showed that the effect of party membership on the odds of entering the administrative path had diminished over time while the effect of higher education on these odds had increased.
-Nevertheless, differences between the two career paths remained sharp; in the most recent period that WLT studied (1988-1996), party membership had a negligible effect on the odds of becoming a professional, while the effects of education (high school or college) on the odds of becoming an administrator were much smaller than their effects on the odds of becoming a professional.
+This shortcoming was corrected in WLT's (2000) study that not only supported the claim of separate recruitment paths into administrative and professional positions in China but also showed that the effect of party membership on the odds of entering the administrative path had diminished over time while the effect of higher education on these odds had increased.
+Nevertheless, differences between the two career paths remained sharp; in the most recent period that WLT studied (1988-1996), party membership had a negligible effect on the odds of becoming a professional while the effects of education (high school or college) on the odds of becoming an administrator were much smaller than their effects on the odds of becoming a professional.

-WLT conjectured that China might be quite distinctive from the more developed communist regimes of Eastern Europe because the shortage of trained personnel, especially in the early years of the regime, precluded the government from enforcing political loyalty as a condition for securing professional employment - the need to make efficient use of all available trained personnel was just too great.
-In Eastern Europe, WLT suggested, the availability of an adequate supply of university-trained personnel might have led to a convergence in the criteria for both cadre and professional selection - the combination of political loyalty and high educational credentials - just as predicted by the new class theories discussed above.
+WLT conjectured that China might be quite distinctive from the more developed communist regimes of Eastern Europe because the shortage of trained personnel, especially in the early years of the regime, precluded the government from enforcing political loyalty as a condition for securing professional employment-the need to make efficient use of all available trained personnel was just too great.
+In Eastern Europe, WLT suggested, the availability of an adequate supply of university-trained personnel might have led to a convergence in the criteria for both cadre and professional selection-the combination of political loyalty and high educational credentials-just as predicted by the new class theories discussed above.

-The aim of this paper is twofold: to adjudicate among the competing theories of elite recruitment in communist Eastern Europe discussed above, and to compare the pattern of elite recruitment in Eastern Europe with that observed in China in order to evaluate the conjecture of WLT regarding differences in the two regions.
-The latter goal requires that we replicate WLT's sampling, measurement, and analytic specifications as closely as possible.
+The aim of this paper is two-fold: to adjudicate among the competing theories of elite recruitment in communist Eastern Europe discussed above, and to compare the pattern of elite recruitment in Eastern Europe with that observed in China in order to evaluate the conjecture of WLT regarding differences in the two regions.
+The latter goal